Accessory Dwelling Unit

 Accessory Dwelling Unit - What is the latest?

 An Accessory Dwelling Unit (ADU) is a secondary residence like an apartment, cottage, guest house, or another small home attached to or near the main house on the same lot.
 ADUs provide more affordable housing options for those who desire to live in an urban environment.
-Renting ADUU’s out as long-term housing for guests and relatives gives the homeowner the advantage of passive income while keeping relatives close without sacrificing privacy… Also known as: “in-law apartment,” “mother-in-law suite,” and “granny flat.”
+Renting ADUs out as long-term housing for guests and relatives gives the homeowner the advantage of passive income while keeping relatives close without sacrificing privacy… Also known as: “in-law apartment,” “mother-in-law suite,” and “granny flat.”

 An ADU provides secondary access to homeownership, can offer inexpensive long-term housing, or provide extra rental income.
 They call ADU “secondary units” because they are smaller than one unit of a principal residence on the lot (typically less than 1,200 square feet).
 They may be stand-alone structures, like an apartment over a garage, or be built into existing garages or yards — typically with separate entries directly from the exterior.
-These units must also meet parking requirements if they are within 600 feet of the principal residence.
+These units must also meet parking requirements within 600 feet of the principal residence.

 In Los Angeles, ADUs are most common in single-family neighborhoods.
 They account for up to 20% of new housing units built.
-ADUs can be a very cost-effective means of adding additional units to a property and also increase the rental income from a property.
+ADUs can be a very cost-effective means of adding additional units to a property and increasing the rental income from a property.
 For example, a small cottage with a separate entrance can provide an extra bedroom or place for parents or other family members to live close by their children.
 ADU rents tend to be lower than primary residences because they lack living rooms and have limited cooking facilities such as a microwave oven and half bathroom.

 ADU Pre-approved Plans Overview